lensapp/lens/docs/getting-started/introductory-videos.md

 # Introductory Videos

 Continue your Lens journey with this set of introductory videos!
-These videos are meant to quickly familiarize you with Lens' various powerful features.
+These videos are meant to quickly familiarise you with Lens' various powerful features.

 <ul class="video-list">
 	<li class="video">